Understanding the Australian Cladding Crisis- Sydney Contracting Engineers

 Macquarie University’s Cladding Controversy

 A recent incident at Macquarie University has further underscored the severity of the cladding crisis.
 As reported by the Daily Telegraph, Macquarie University was ordered to remove cladding from a $70 million state-of-the-art building due to safety concerns.
-This incident serves as a stark reminder of the real-world consequences of using flammable cladding materials in construction.
+This incident serves as a stark reminder of the real-world consequences of using combustible cladding materials in construction.

 Banning Combustible Cladding in NSW